Moments of Gaussian Periods and Modified Fermat Curves: Background and preliminaries

-\section{Background on Supercharacters}
+\subsection{Background on supercharacters}

-Diaconis and Isaacs introduced the theory of supercharacters axiomatically in 2008~\cite{Diaconis}, building upon work of C.~Andr\'{e}~\cite{An95, An01}.
+Diaconis and Isaacs introduced supercharacters axiomatically in 2008~\cite{Diaconis}, building upon work of C.~Andr\'{e}~\cite{An95, An01}.
 Supercharacters arise in the study of Hopf algebras and symmetric functions~\cite{Aguiar}, random walks on upper triangular matrices~\cite{ACDiSt04}, and Schur rings~\cite{DiTh09, ThVe09, Th10}.
-A variety of exponential sums from the theory of numbers are values of supercharacters on abelian groups \cite{SESUP}.
+A variety of exponential sums are values of supercharacters on abelian groups \cite{SESUP}.
 For example, Ramanujan sums can be given a unified presentation via supercharacters \cite{RSS}.
 The first and third authors used supercharacters to establish a sixth-moment formula for Kloosterman sums and a connection to elliptic curves \cite{K6M}.
-This was extended to the eighth moment by Sayed and Kalita \cite{sayed2021eighth}.
+This was extended to the eighth moment by Sayed and Kalita \cite{sayed2021eighth}; see also \cite{Sayed2}.

-Let $\Gamma$ be a subgroup of $GL_d( \Z/n\Z)$ that is closed under the transpose and let $X_1,X_2,\ldots,X_N$ denote the orbits in $G=(\Z/n\Z)^d$ under the action of $\Gamma$.
+Let $\Gamma$ be a subgroup of $\mathrm{GL}_d( \Z/n\Z)$ that is closed under the transpose and let $X_1,X_2,\ldots,X_N$ denote the orbits in $G=(\Z/n\Z)^d$ under the action of $\Gamma$.
 Define